yeahglo/yeahglo/README.md

 <h1>Hi, I'm Gloria!</h1>
 Welcome to my portfolio!
-Feel free to take a look and reach out if you have any questions.
+Feel free to take a look and reach out on LinkedIn if you have any questions.

 <h2>📊 Data Analytics Projects</h2>